hms-dbmi-cellenics/iac/README.md

 There can only be one deployment bound to the domain at any given time.
 Destroying the old deployment before creating the new one will result in downtime.

-### TLS certificates

-TLS certificates are handled by [cert-manager](https://cert-manager.io/) which is deployed using a Helm chart and can be accessed in Lens under `Apps > Releases`.
-This sets up the infrastructure necessary to automatically manage TLS certificates.

-We use Let's Encrypt for our deployment's TLS certificates.
-To configure cert-manager to use this, we need to install a `ClusterIssuer` resource to configure cert-manager to recognize it as a way of getting certificates.
-This is automatically managed by the pipeline by deploying the Helm chart under `infra/k8s-cert-manager-issuers`.
-The ClusterIssuer called *letsencrypt-prod* (under `infra/k8s-cert-manager-issuers/templates/le-prod-issuer.yaml`) is the one that generates valid certificates, the *letsencrypt-staging* is used for verifying a configuration if there are errors, as the production version is rate-limited.

-To use *letsencrypt-prod* as the issuer for a TLS certificate, the Ingress deployed must have the following annotation:

-    cert-manager.io/cluster-issuer: "letsencrypt-prod"

-This is automatically configured for the charts in this repository.

 Deployments
 -----------